iorodeo/panels_g4_docs/_build/html/_sources/communications.txt

 SPI: 2-level Gray Scale
 """"""""""""""""""""""""""""""""""""""
-For 2-level gray scale the bytes in the SPI message is as follows:
+The bytes in the SPI message is as follows:

 * spiMessge[0-8] = i2c message for matrix 0
 * spiMessage[9-17] = i2c message for matrix 1